MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 [Billing schedules](/dynamics365/finance/accounts-receivable/sb-billing-schedules) are rules that define how and when customers can be invoiced for work on a project.
 They're based on the terms that are specified in the project contract.

+### Budget forecast

+A budget forecast is the expected expenditure or revenue per budget line during the period that is defined on the budget line.
+The forecast equals the budgeted value when the budget is approved.
+If actual costs are more than the forecasted cost for a budget line, the forecast cost will be made equal to the actual cost.

 ## C

 ### Capital asset budget